sapegin/bower-update/Readme.md

 Just `cd` to your project’s root folder (where your `bower.json` is located) and run:

 ```
-bower-update [--interactive]
+bower-update [--non-interactive]
 ```

 ### Options

-#### interactive
+#### non-interactive

-bower-update will ask you before updating any component.
+bower-update will not ask you before updating any components.

 ## Changelog